andytudhope/thebluebook/source/canto-xi/fountain.md

 ## Fountain

 Growing up, there were two
-pissing manicans by the front door, perpetually filling the fountain as it fell into a long pool with a lion fixed to a wall
+pissing manicans by our front door, perpetually filling the fountain as it fell into a long pool with a lion fixed to a wall